spiffe/spiffe/standards/SPIFFE_Broker_API.md

 The `FetchJWTSVID` RPC allows a Broker to request one or more short-lived JWT-SVIDs with a specific audience for a workload.

-The `JWTSVIDRequest` request contains one or more references to the workload for which the Broker wants to request the JWT-SVID.
+The `FetchJWTSVIDRequest` request message contains one or more mandatory workload references.
 When multiple references are provided, all MUST resolve to the same workload.
 It also contains a mandatory `audience` field, which MUST contain the value to embed in the audience claim of the returned JWT-SVIDs.
 The `spiffe_id` field is optional, and is used to request a JWT-SVID for a specific SPIFFE ID.
 If unspecified, the server MUST return JWT-SVIDs for all identities authorized for the workload.

-The `JWTSVIDResponse` response message consists of a mandatory `svids` field, which MUST contain one or more `JWTSVID` messages.
+The `FetchJWTSVIDResponse` response message consists of a mandatory `svids` field, which MUST contain one or more `JWTSVID` messages.

 All fields in the `JWTSVID` message are mandatory, with the exception of the `hint` field.
-When the `hint` field is set (i.e. non-empty), SPIFFE Broker API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `JWTSVIDResponse` message.
+When the `hint` field is set (i.e. non-empty), SPIFFE Broker API servers MUST ensure its value is unique amongst the set of returned SVIDs in any given `FetchJWTSVIDResponse` message.
 In the event that a SPIFFE Broker API client encounters more than one `JWTSVID` message with the same `hint` value set, then the first message in the list SHOULD be selected.

 If the referenced workload does not exist or is not entitled to receive any JWT-SVIDs, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
 Under such a case, the Broker MAY attempt to reconnect with another call to the `FetchJWTSVID` RPC after a backoff.

-#### 6.2.2 FetchJWTBundles
+#### 6.2.2 SubscribeToJWTBundles

-The `FetchJWTBundles` RPC streams back JWT bundles for the workload to the Broker.
+The `SubscribeToJWTBundles` RPC streams back JWT bundles for the workload to the Broker.
 These bundles MUST only be used to authenticate JWT-SVIDs and MUST only be used for operations involving the referenced workload.
 They MUST NOT be used for any other workload.

-The `JWTBundlesRequest` request message contains a reference to the workload.
+The `SubscribeToJWTBundlesRequest` request message contains one or more mandatory workload references.
+When multiple references are provided, all MUST resolve to the same workload.

-The `JWTBundlesResponse` response message consists of a mandatory `bundles` field, which MUST contain at least the JWT bundle for the trust domain in which the server resides.
+The `SubscribeToJWTBundlesResponse` response message consists of a mandatory `bundles` field, which MUST contain at least the JWT bundle for the trust domain in which the server resides.

 The returned bundles are encoded as a standard JWK Set as defined by [RFC 7517](https://tools.ietf.org/html/rfc7517) containing the JWT-SVID signing keys for the trust domain.
 These keys may only represent a subset of the keys present in the SPIFFE trust bundle for the trust domain.
 The server MUST NOT include keys with other uses in the returned JWT bundles.

 If the referenced workload does not exist or is not entitled to receive any JWT bundles, then the server MUST respond with an appropriate gRPC status code as specified in [Section 4.8](#48-workload-references-and-svid-entitlements).
-Under such a case, the Broker MAY attempt to reconnect with another call to the `FetchJWTBundles` RPC after a backoff.
+Under such a case, the Broker MAY attempt to reconnect with another call to the `SubscribeToJWTBundles` RPC after a backoff.

-As mentioned in [Stream Responses](#43-stream-responses), each `JWTBundlesResponse` response contains the complete set of authorized JWT bundles of the workload at that point in time.
+As mentioned in [Stream Responses](#43-stream-responses), each `SubscribeToJWTBundlesResponse` response contains the complete set of authorized JWT bundles of the workload at that point in time.
 As such, if the server redacts bundles from a subsequent response that was in context of the referenced workload the Broker SHOULD cease using the redacted bundles.
 This includes situations where the server returns a Permission denied, where the Broker is expected to drop all previous received bundles.

 ## Appendix A. Sample Implementation State Machines